makersacademy/takeaway-challenge/README.md

 To Do
 -----
-* Ability to remove items from order.
+* Ability to remove items from order before sent to checkout.
-* Message spec file.
+* checkout_spec: order successful test (stubs to prevent texting using RSpec - only in irb).

 User Stories
 -----